-After the full TAC review and time allocation process has completed for all partners, PIs will be notified of the outcome in late March 2017.
-The notifications mark the start of the Phase 2 submission period, during which the detailed observing Blocks must be submitted by the PIs to SALT operations using the PIPT.
+After the full TAC review and time allocation process has been completed for all partners, PIs will be notified of the outcome in late September 2017.
+The notifications mark the start of the Phase 2 submission period, during which the detailed observing blocks must be submitted by the PIs to SALT operations using the PIPT.
 Note that changes to the target lists and other observation details may still be made during this stage within the constraints of the science approved by the TAC.
-Proposals with Phase 2 material submitted early may be considered for observations even before with the new Semester observations officially commence on 1 May 2017, depending on the status of the queue of 2016-2 projects.
-The strict deadline for the Phase 2 submission phase is 12 April 2017, at 16:00 UT, this is crucial for planning the schedule for the semester.
+Proposals with Phase 2 material submitted early may be considered for observations even before with the new semester observations officially commence on 1 November 2017, depending on the status of the queue of 2017-1 projects.
+The strict deadline for the Phase 2 submission phase is 18 October 2017, at 16:00 UT.
+This is crucial for planning the schedule for the semester.
 We cannot guarantee that programs submitted after the Phase 2 deadline will be included in the observing queue.
 If there are problems causing delays please be in contact with SALT Operations before the deadline.